“Daddy? What’s “Twinkle, twinkle, little star”, mean?

-"The stars in your eyes, are, my child, an illusion, a make-believe trick of the eye, because you're really seeing the far dim past, the way the Universe used to appear eons ago, light-years' long ago, stars whose lights are since extinguished, winked out, ghosts in the blackness of space."
+“The stars in your eyes, the ones that twinkle, overhead are, my child, an illusion, a make-believe trick of the eye, because you’re really seeing the far dim past, the way the Universe used to appear, many, many eons ago, light-years’ gone long ago, stars whose lights are likely since extinguished, winked out, only now, invisible ghosts, in the blackness of space.”

-"But their lights, sent out before them, yet still travel to reach us."
+“But their lights, sent out before them, yet still travel, to now reach us.”

-"Twinkling stars above, which likely no longer exist, but, which we still see, happen as a trick, because their light is slower, just still reaching us, so instead we look up to see a window clear photo of the skies, the way they looked, many, big dinosaur eons ago."
+“Twinkling stars above, which likely no longer exist, but, which we still see, happen as a trick of the Universe, because their lights are much slower, just still reaching us, so instead, we look up to see a window clear photo of the skies, the way they, the skies, looked, many, big dinosaur eons ago.”

 Do you think you can remember what answer I gave to your bedtime question?”

-A shake of the head followed by a nod.
+A shake of the head, no, then fast followed, by a nod.

-"Always look behind things to get at real answers or real reasons whether it's a broken car engine or the stars that shine in our Universe."
+“Always look behind things, that you see, to get at real answers, or more real reasons, whether it’s a dream, a broken car engine, or even the stars that shine in our Universe.”

-"Twinkle, twinkle's poem is a beautiful question, because curiosity and wonder is almost everything, in a mind's life."
+“Twinkle, twinkle’s poem, is a most beautiful question, because curiosity and wonder is almost everything, to a mind’s life.”

-"My child, but most of all remember to have wonder about illusions, that only point to another reality."
+“My child, but most of all remember to always have wonder, about illusions, that might seem real, but that only point to another more real, reality.”

-Now, your mind will never dim when you grow into a super smart citizen of the Universe."
+Now, your mind will never dim, unlike a star, when you grow into a super smart citizen of the Universe.”